baconpaul/sample-creator/README.md

 Big swaths of work until there is though

-- Audio Thread and Render Thread
-  - Block out the writes so that you don't have as many messages
 - Format Support
   - Is the inst block correct?
 Endpoint check etc
   - SFZ file support